South African ex-President Zuma's legal team quits ahead of corruption trial

 Mabuza Attorneys, and Zuma’s lawyer Muzi Sikhakhane, did not answer telephone calls and text messages from Reuters seeking confirmation.
 A spokesman for Zuma also did not respond.

+“Thales however remains prepared to advance its defence to the charges and is ready to proceed to trial.”

+In January the Pietermaritzburg court dismissed a bid by Thales to have the charges, which include racketeering, dropped.

-The 16 charges Zuma faces were reinstated in March 2018, a month after the ruling African National Congress (ANC) party kicked Zuma out of office after a presidency tainted by graft allegations and sovereign credit-rating downgrades.
+After being struck from the roll in 2008, paving Zuma’s path to the presidency a year later, the 16 charges he now faces were reinstated in March 2018, a month after the ruling African National Congress party kicked him out of office, 12 months before the end of his second term.

 Our Standards: The Thomson Reuters Trust Principles.